-I am also the author of midi2rdf, an algorithm that transforms any MIDI file or MIDI event stream input into an RDF Knowledge Graph of interlinked music information. midi2rdf has been used to build the MIDI Linked Data Cloud, a Knowledge Graph connecting more than 10 billion RDF musical facts from MIDI files collected across the Web.
+- midi2rdf, an algorithm that transforms any MIDI file or MIDI event stream input into an RDF Knowledge Graph of interlinked music information. midi2rdf allowed the construction of the MIDI Linked Data Cloud, a Knowledge Graph connecting more than 10 billion RDF musical facts from MIDI files collected across the Web.

 - LSD Dimensions, an aggregator of statistical dimensions and Data Structure Definitions in use in public SPARQL endpoints